jcustenborder/kafka-connect-spooldir/README.rst

 Configuration Options
 =====================
-``topic``
-  The Kafka topic to write the data to.

-  * Type: string
-  * Default: ""
-  * Importance: high

-``directory.monitor.class``
-  Class that implements the DirectoryMonitor interface.
-This is used to monitor the directory for new files that have been added to the file system.

-  * Type: class
-  * Default: class io.confluent.kafka.connect.source.io.PollingDirectoryMonitor
-  * Importance: high

 ``error.path``
   The directory to place files in which have error(s).
 This directory must exist and be writable by the user running Kafka Connect.